 airbase-ng -e "rootsh3ll" -c 1 wlan0mon

 By default, airbase-ng creates a tap interface(at0) as the wired interface for bridging/routing the network traffic via the rogue access point. you can see it using ifconfig at0 command.

 For the at0 to allocate IP address we need to assign an IP range to itself first.

 Allocate IP and Subnet Mask

 ifconfig at0 10.0.0.1 up

-In other words, allowing victim to access the internet and allowing ourselves(attacker) to sniff that traffic.
+In other words, allowing the victim to access the internet and allowing ourselves(attacker) to sniff that traffic.

-You will get a similar output, if using VM
+You will get similar output if using VM

 Enable NAT by setting Firewall rules in iptables

 Enter the following commands to set-up an actual NAT: